valitovgaziz/ValitovGaziz/README.md

 ## ⚡ A Little Fun Fact

-I often dive into projects driven by pure curiosity and a passion for creation.
-Even when the initial "why" isn't always clear, the journey of building something new is what truly fuels me, giving me the energy to strive for a better future every day.
+I often take on projects driven by pure curiosity and a passion for creativity.
+Even when the initial "why" isn't always clear, the process of creating something that will benefit many people is what truly fuels me, providing the energy to pursue a better future every day.